Programs and Services

 The Canadian Mental Health Association offers a variety of different programs and services.

-Youth Mental Health Outreach Worker
+Youth Mental Health Support Worker

 This program works to identify the mental health needs of youth.
 Through support groups, informal gathering and education, youth and those who work with youth now have an additional resource to help them navigate adolescence and understand the realities and impact of mental health for teens and young adults.